alexgo-io/alexlab-doc/product-features/self-service-farming.md

 1. Only the pool creator can use Self-Service Farming to add farming to their pool.
 2. When creating a liquidity pool, an anchor token (Token X) and a listing token (Token Y) are defined.
 Self-Service Farming only allows the listing token to be used as the farming reward.
 3. The total amount of rewards for the entire farm lifecycle must be deposited at the time of farm creation.
-4. Before the first farming cycle starts, there is a "gathering" period.
-This period is the time between the farm's creation and the start of the first emission cycle.
-Farmers who stake their tokens during the gathering period are the ones who harvest the rewards associated with that initial cycle.
+4. A "gathering" period occurs between the creation of the farm and the start of the first emission cycle.
+Farmers who stake their LP tokens during this period will be eligible to receive the farming rewards associated with the first emission cycle.

 ## 📝 Procedure